2027 수능특강 영어독해연습 8강 변형문제

 If allowed to continue unstopped, this could potentially ____ pH in the deep-sea regions and hinder the critical processes associated with carbon particulate burial.

-By the end of ____ century, current levels of carbon dioxide emissions could result in the most acidic levels of ocean pH in 20 million years, which would have severe adverse effects on ocean water chemistry (both coastal and deep sea), the marine life and food webs, and the function of oceans as a carbon reservoir.
+By the end of the century, ____ levels of carbon dioxide emissions could result in the most acidic levels of ocean pH in 20 million years, which would have severe adverse effects on ocean water chemistry (both coastal and deep sea), the marine life and food webs, and the function of oceans as a carbon reservoir.

 Exercise 2 대규모 언어 모델